 When reading the Holy Scriptures, people with limited vision could conclude that, in the Old Testament, God was strictly justice: He seems to be an almighty God who made Sinai quake (Ex 19:18), who opened the earth to swallow up the rebels (Num 16: 1–35), a God of vengeance (Ps 94:1) who struck Uzzah dead for having touched the Ark of the Covenant to steady it (2Sam 6: 1–9).

-And when, on the other hand, the New Testament is considered, it seems to highlight only the God of mercy, goodness and patience… Such readers only find room for the pleasant pages of the Gospel where Jesus cures lepers, the blind and the paralytics, and pardons sinners.
-And, quite naturally, they are always mindful of Jesus’ most extraordinary parable: that of the prodigal son.
+On the other hand, when we consider the New Testament, it seems to highlight only the God of mercy, goodness and patience… Such readers find room only for the pleasant pages of the Gospel where Jesus cures lepers, the blind and the paralytics, and pardons sinners.
+Quite naturally, they are always mindful of Jesus’ most extraordinary parable: that of the prodigal son.

 After all, the Old Testament also contains passages demonstrating goodness, mercy and pardon.
 And the New Testament likewise conveys scenes of justice and even righteous anger.
-We must not overlook Jesus’ dialogues with the Pharisees, nor, even less, his expulsion of the money changers from the Temple!
+We must neither overlook Jesus’ dialogues with the Pharisees, nor his expulsion of the money changers from the Temple!
 We cannot divide or fragment God, reducing him to our own limited size.
 He is both justice and mercy, and these attributes may not be disassociated in him.

 According to the Angelic Doctor, God’s justice is true in that it gives each being that which corresponds to its dignity, and keeps the nature of each being in its rightful place and with its rightful powers (Summa Theologica, I, q.21, a.1).
 Moreover, ‘the work of divine justice always presupposes the work of mercy; and is founded thereupon. […] So in every work of God, viewed at its primary source, there appears mercy’ (Summa Theological I, q.
 21, a.4).
 Even ‘in the damnation of the reprobate mercy is seen, which, though it does not totally remit, yet somewhat alleviates, in punishing short of what is deserved’ (Summa Theologica I, q.21, a.4, ad 1).
 And ‘justice and mercy appear in the punishment of the just in this world, since by afflictions lesser faults are cleansed in them, and they are the more raised up from earthly affections to God’ (Summa Theologica I, q.
 21, a.4, ad 3).